 - Is the paper’s thesis supported consistently and coherently?

 Essay exams must be submitted to SafeAssign on Blackboard.
+All papers must be submitted in Microsoft Word.
+No PDFs.

 Final Exam: The final exam will be composed of a variety of short-answer and essay questions.

 Participation: Attendance and punctuality are basic requirements for an effective discussion.
 Beyond that, each student’s frequency and quality of contribution to the class discussion will be assessed and reflected in the class participation score.
 Students who miss more than four classes will automatically suffer a deduction of one-third of a grade (e.g. a B+ becomes a B).
 Students who miss more than seven classes will suffer a full grade deduction (e.g. a B+ becomes a C+).
 Students who are in class but do not have the assigned reading IN HARD COPY will be considered absent.
+Multiple instances of tardiness will also result in a deduction of one-third of a grade.

 SCHEDULE OF MEETINGS AND REQUIRED READINGS: